Community Rail Lancashire supports sustainable transport and is keen for people to use public transport and to leave the car at home or local station.

 All of the attractions below are easily accessed by rail and are only a short walk from the nearest station unless otherwise stated.

 British in India Museum, Nelson, the museum was opened in 1972 and contains a fascinating collection of materials relating to the British Rule in India.
-Open Monday to Friday small admission charge (£2.50) – full details on https://www.visitlancashire.com/things-to-do/british-in-india-museum-p7152
+Open Monday to Friday small admission charge (£2.50) – full details on http://www.visitpendle.com/things-to-do/british-in-india-museum-p7152 Nearest station – Nelson (20 mins walk)

 The Grundy Art Gallery, Blackpool, its stunning architecture hosts an extensive programme of temporary exhibitions including historical, modern and contemporary art.
 The Grundy shop specialises in contemporary jewellery produced by emerging designer/makers.
 Open Monday to Saturday with free admission – full details on https://www.grundyartgallery.com/